hmito/esj72web/web/regist_session.md

 ## Organization of Symposium and Workshop

-### On Organizing a Sessions
+### How to organize Sessions

 - For all sessions, the organizers and speakers must be members of the Ecological Society of Japan.
 However, non-members may be invited to give invited lectures for symposia only ([see eligibility for each membership category](regist_information#presentation-eligibility-by-membership-type)).
-- The Organizer/speaker of a Symposium/Workshop cannot be an organizer/speaker of another session or a speaker of Regular Presentations.
-However, only the combination of Workshop and Regular presentation can be duplicated (see [overlap restrictions](regist_information#overlap-restrictions)).
+- The organizer/speaker of a Symposium/Workshop cannot be an organizer/speaker of another session or a speaker of Regular Presentations.
+However, only the combination of Workshop and Regular presentation can be duplicated (see [Overlap restrictions](regist_information#overlap-restrictions)).
-- Non-members may participate in a session as a statement of aim, commentator, or opinion presenter only if they have not registered an abstract.
-This is not considered a presentation and is not subject to duplication restrictions.
+- Explanation of aim, comments, and statements of opinion that do not involve abstract registration do not count as presentations.
+Therefore, non-members may participate in the conference in these forms and are not subject to duplication restrictions.
     - Please note that even if you are only making comments or statement of opinions without submitting an abstract, you are still required to register for the conference.
 Organizers, please be alert them.
 - If you apply to Symposium, it should consist of at least two speakers.
 If there is only one speaker, please apply to Workshop.
 - From the viewpoint of respecting diversity, organizers are requested to structure the sessions with consideration for the balance of positions and genders of organizers and speakers.